xiahualiu/wg_gaming_installer/README.md

 ## Requirements

-Main branch supported distributions:
+Supported distributions:

 - Debian >= 11
 - Ubuntu >= 20.04 (*Preferred*)

 Theoretically any OS that supports `nftables` can run this script without too much trouble.
-It will support more Linux distributions in the future as I need time to test them one by one.
+It will support more Linux distributions in the future after I test them out one by one.

-This script supports for both **KVM** and **OpenVZ** machines.
+This script supports both **KVM** and **OpenVZ**, **LXC** machine virtualization types.

-For **OpenVZ** machine, [`wireguard-go`](https://github.com/WireGuard/wireguard-go) will be installed instead of the kernel WireGuard implementation.
+For **OpenVZ**, **LXC** typed machine, [`wireguard-go`](https://github.com/WireGuard/wireguard-go) will be installed instead of the kernel WireGuard implementation.

-In this case, you need to enable TUN/TAP driver from your provider's managment panal first.
+In this case, you need to enable TUN/TAP driver on your provider's managment panal first.

 ## Usage

 Download and execute the script.
-You **DO NOT** need to run the script with `root`, but it requires the user to be in the `sudo` group.
+Script user needs to be able to use `sudo` command.

 Answer the questions asked by the script and it will take care of the rest.
 For most VPS providers, you can just enter through all the questions.